 The ICSI process step by step is as follows:

 Ovarian stimulation consists of the administration of hormonal medication in order to make several ovarian follicles mature at the same time.
-In this way, it will be possible to obtain a greater number of oocytes to fertilize and increase the possibility of pregnancy.
+This makes it possible to obtain a greater number of egss to fertilize and increase the possibility of pregnancy.

 Depending on the duration of ovarian stimulation, there are two basic protocols in IVF patients:

 - Short protocol: the number of injections is reduced, as stimulation with gonadotropins begins after the onset of menstruation.
-On day 8 of the cycle, injections with GnRH antagonists are administered to make the pituitary braking.
+On day 8 of the cycle, injections with GnRH antagonists are administered to halt the the pituitary gland.

-Recently, there is a trend towards simplification of ovarian stimulation protocols thanks to the multitude of advantages it offers.
+In recent years there has been a trend towards simplification of ovarian stimulation protocols thanks to the multitude of advantages it offers.

 As Dr. Gorka Barrenetxea, a specialist in Gynaecology and Obstetrics, says: